 And yet we do know that people who have some basic knowledge of music, that is, how music is constructed or composed, it’s grammar so to speak, the basics of harmony, rhythm, interpretation, do not automatically share the positive evaluation of the products of the music industry.
 They see through the tricks and hooks that are used to get the masses addicted to the likes of Lady Gaga, and recognise that contemporary music appeals to our lower instincts, is dumbed down, and makes us correspondingly dumber.
 Knowledge of music makes them more informed judges of its quality and value.
 While institutional music critics have come to reject tonal music in favour of abstract atonality, unlike in the art world, their influence is more limited due to the fact that most people could not sit through more than 20 minutes of such a performance.

-We can see immediately, if we bother to look, whether a couple is focused on the embrace and moving in the embrace, or whether the dancers are focused on executing their foot routine and merely using the embrace as a supporting frame (see Embrace: the essence of tango).
-This is not to say that there isn’t a mechanical or technique aspect to the embrace, but rather that this aspect must open the way into openness and active engagement with the other, without which the dance is really nothing more than the mechanical execution of technique.
+If we just bother to look we can easily see whether a couple is focused on the embrace and moving in the embrace or whether they are focused on executing their routine and using the embrace as a supporting frame (see Embrace: the essence of tango).
+This is not to say that there is not a technique aspect to the embrace but rather that this aspect must open the way into active engagement with the partner without which the dance is really nothing more than the execution of choreography.
 If the goal is the execution of set patterns, then that technique is always compromised in order to facilitate the footwork, and so there is a constant tendency in the direction of the fingertip embrace or worse, opening up completely and even going so far as doing a Salsa turn in order to dissipate the tension building up in the arms.